processmining-in-logistics/psm/README.md

 The PSM project is the result of the joint research project on [Process Mining in Logistics](http://www.win.tue.nl/ais/doku.php?id=research:projects#process_mining_in_logistics) between Eindhoven University of Technology and Vanderlande Industries, and developed by [Vadim Denisov](https://github.com/vadimmidavvv), [Elena Belkina](https://github.com/ebelkina), and [Dirk Fahland](https://github.com/dfahland).

 # Publications

+  * **Repairing Event Logs with Missing Events to Support Performance Analysis of Systems with Shared Resources**.
+Additional paper-specific documentation and the datasets used in the experiments are documented [here](/docs/repairing_event_logs.md).
   * [Predictive Performance Monitoring of Material Handling Systems Using the Performance Spectrum (ICPM2019)](https://www.researchgate.net/publication/332877292_Predictive_Performance_Monitoring_of_Material_Handling_Systems_Using_the_Performance_Spectrum)
     * The paper describes a method to extract features for training a performance predicition model from the performance spectrum.
 The [User manual](docs/user-manual.md) provides details on how to extract performance spectrum-based features.
 Additional paper-specific documentation and the datasets used in the experiments are documented [here](/docs/ICPM2019_ppm.md).